thomasthiebaud/fastify-schema-to-typescript/README.md

 }
 ```

-and I also update `.gitignore` to not include the generate `schema.ts`
+and I also update `.gitignore` to not include the generated `schema.ts`

 .gitignore